pulp/pulp_rpm/staging_docs/user/guides/prune.md

 - The version must be published to generate the repo-metadata reflecting the new content (e.g., a new Publication is created or`autopublish` is `True`).
 - The version will not be available until it is Distributed (e.g. a Distribution is created to point to the new Publication or a Distribution exists that points at the **Repository** directly)

 !!! note

-    Support for `/prune/` is not yet available in `pulp-cli`.
-Until it is, this relies on the direct REST calls to invoke the API.

-!!! note